 I will be the first to tell you that I am not a professionally trained stylist.
 Some of my combinations are better for my shape than others.
 As I publish this blog and see pictures of my looks almost every day, it is obvious (afterward) that some silhouettes work for me and others, not so much.
 I share all of that with you here because that is part of the learning process, and we are in this together.

 We recently attended a meeting at the dinner hour held in an event facility on a friend’s farm.
 It certainly wasn’t a cocktail party, so business casual was appropriate.
 I have been asked what this means for women many times.
 That seems to be a moving target for us.
-Given that the weather was still very warm and the event was conservative, I wanted to dress for comfort in the heat but to look appropriate.
+Given that the weather was still hot and the event was conservative, I wanted to dress for comfort in the heat and look appropriate.